-At GHA we welcome all forms of feedback, whether it be a compliment or something we can learn from and do better.
-Feedback helps us meet and exceed the expectations of our team, our residents and clients and their family/ friends.
+At Group Home Australia (GHA) we welcome all forms of feedback, whether it be a compliment, suggestion, or something we can learn from and do better.
+Feedback is an important way for Group Homes Australia (GHA) to identify opportunities for improvement.

-The Director of People, Care and Learning (DPCL) is functionally accountable for external feedback handling and reports on feedback to the Co-CEO’s who in turn informs the Board of Directors.
+- The Head of Care and Health (HCH) is functionally accountable for external feedback handling and reports on feedback to the CEO who in turn informs the Board of Directors.

-When it comes to handling external feedback, the CEO/ DPCL determine the most appropriate person to follow up on and look into the feedback; this judgement is dependent on the nature of the feedback.
+- When it comes to handling external feedback, the CEO/HCH determine the most appropriate person to follow up on and look into the feedback; this judgement is dependent on the nature of the feedback.
 Preference is given for feedback given internally to be handled in the home concerned.

 Feedback could be handled by one of the following positions:

 - Head of Household Experience/ Resident Care Team/ Homemaker Supervisor

 - All residents and family members are provided details in the service contract on how to provide feedback to GHA. including information on how to make a complaint to external bodies.

 - All team are provided training on our internal feedback process at induction.